“Who moved that information?”

 Paper records and maps are a common resource within the death care industry, but now’s the chance to consolidate all of those details into one system.
 This can be particularly useful for cemeteries and crematoria.
 Historic or small cemeteries can use byondpro to virtually map their memorial locations and securely manage documents for posterity and compliance.
 Meanwhile, larger cemeteries can use byondpro to build up comprehensive GPS-enabled maps complete with inventory, services, points of interest, buildings, electrical and plumbing diagrams, flora and more.

 You might be wondering if ‘silo-less’ software means that everyone has equal access to all information, and how you can limit access to sensitive, confidential or irrelevant information.
 The solution is to set security permissions for different users or departments, to make sure information is appropriate to each person who logs into the system.

 Get your team on board

 This step is key with any new technological implementation.
 Once staff know how to use the system and understand its potential, you’ll find that communication is faster, more accurate and more effective.
 We work hard to make byondpro very intuitive and easy to learn, but we’re also on hand to answer any questions as your new system is implemented.

 Connect with other providers 24/7

-One last thing worth mentioning is our byondcloud marketplace.
+One last thing worth mentioning is byondcloud.
 This industry-first solution takes collaboration to an entirely new level, allowing providers in the death care industry such as stone masons, florists and funeral providers to quote, communicate and book services around the clock with easy data sharing.
 You can use this marketplace by itself, or fully integrate it with your management software.